rogueflux/rogueflux/README.md

 # Priyanshu Sil | Embedded Systems & SoC Verification Engineer

 ### About Me
-I am an aspiring Embedded Systems and SoC Verification Engineer currently pursuing a B.Tech in Electronics and Communication at the Manipal Institute of Technology.
-I specialize in creating robust digital systems, ranging from UVM-based verification environments for RISC-V processors to deploying TinyML models for maritime defense.
-With a background that includes leading hardware projects for DRDO applications and interning in industrial power infrastructure at Tata Power, I focus on building hardware that is both high-performance and mission-critical.
-I am driven by the challenge of optimizing signal integrity in PCB design and ensuring design rigor through constrained random verification.
+Hello!
+I am an enthusiast and aspiring professional in the fields of Embedded Systems and System-on-Chip (SoC) Designing currently pursuing a B.Tech in Electronics and Communication at the Manipal Institute of Technology.
+My journey into electronics started with curiosity about how everyday devices function seamlessly from smartphones to smart home gadgets.
+Over the years, this curiosity has evolved into a passion for building intelligent systems where hardware and software converge.
+I explored making digital systems, ranging from UVM-based verification environments for RISC-V processors to deploying TinyML models for maritime defense for DRDO applications.
+Ultimately, my goal is to contribute to innovations that make electronic systems smarter, faster, and more energy-efficient, bridging creativity and engineering excellence.

 ---